getgrit/python/.grit/patterns/bool_in_expr_ident.md

 title: Boolean If Expression Identity
 ---

-When a boolean expression is used in an if-else to get a boolean value.
-Use the boolean value directly.
+When a boolean expression is used in an if-else to get a boolean value, use the boolean value directly.

 ```grit
 engine marzano(0.1)